Kees1958/W3C_annual_most_used_survey_blocklist/README.md

                                                          SOURCES
-This is a minimial blocklist based on the W3Tech annual surveys on most used webtechnology.
-In stead of crawling the web analyzing
-Alexa's TOP 500.000 websites, I looked at the web industry itself, to block the bulk of the mainstream advertising services with the obvious benefit of low maintenance effort (for me) and low performance impact (for the adblocker you are using).
+This is a minimial blocklist based on the W3Tech annual surveys on most used webtechnology and Cookiebot tracking surveys.
+In stead of crawling the web analyzing Alexa's TOP 500.000 websites, I looked at the web industry itself, to block the bulk of the mainstream advertising services with the obvious benefit of low maintenance effort (for me) and low performance impact (for your adblocker).

                                                WHY USE A MINIMAL BLOCKLIST?
 In advertising the number one (Google) has a marketshare of around 40 percent, Facebook the number two hits the 20 percent mark